Preventing Inferences through Data Dependencies on Sensitive Data: Full Deniability with Data Dependencies

 \begin{definition}[Tattle-Tale Condition] Given an instantiated DC $\vDataDep{}{}$, a view $\view{}{}$, a cell $\vCell{}{} \in Cells(\vDataDep{}{})$, and $\vPredicates{\vDataDep{}{}\backslash \vCell{}{}} \neq \phi$

 where \textit{eval($\vPredicate{}{}, \view{}{}$)} refers to the truth value of the predicate $\vPredicate{}{}$ in the view $\view{}{} $ using the standard 3-valued logic of SQL i.e., a predicate evaluates to true, false, or unknown (if one or both cells are set to \nullvalue).
-The predicates only compare between the values of two cells or the value of a cell with a constant as defined in Sec 2.2. \end{definition}
+The predicates only compare between the values of two cells or the value of a cell with a constant. \end{definition}